-Yunfeng Temple is one of the most famous temples of Guilin located in the southwest slope of the hill.
-It used to be the living place of the Monk Jianzhen, a famous monk of the Tang Dynasty era.
-This area used to be the frontline in a huge Chinese civil war called Taiping Rebellion.
+Yunfeng Temple is one of the most famous temples of Guilin located on the southwest slope of the hill.
+It used to be the living place of Monk Jianzhen, a famous monk of the Tang Dynasty era.
+This area used to be the frontline of a huge Chinese civil war called the Taiping Rebellion.
 On the second floor, there is an exhibition in which, you can find battle flags, weapons, and cannonballs.

-This fantastic island is located on the north of the hill representing stunning scenery to enjoy nature and taking photos.
+This fantastic island is located on the north of the hill representing stunning scenery to enjoy nature and take photos.

 |How to get to?|

 |By Bus||Bus 2, 16, and 23, as well as Sightseeing Bus 1, can help you to reach the Xiangshan Park Station|